 Basically, instead of taking individual compounds, you can combine them in more advanced supplements, which can provide multiple benefits.

 That’s how you will minimize the risks, increase the short-term effects such as improved cognitive function, and get long-term effects as well.

 We recently came across an article about nootropics published on GQ.com.
 While it was a grammatically and visually appealing one, it literally made us nuts.

 Because it shows all the flaws of modern “journalism.”
 The article is about this random guy who clearly has no idea about nootropics, but he has decided to try them and see if he can feel like “Bradley from the Limitless movie.”

-He tries L-theanine, then he goes directly to synthetic nootropics, and as it always happens, he cannot go without mentioning smart drugs and Modafinil.
+He tries L-theanine, then he goes directly to synthetic nootropics, and as it always happens, he cannot go without mentioning smart drugs like Modafinil.

 He doesn’t forget mentioning a couple of “experts” saying there are “no studies” that would confirm the benefits of nootropics.
 As always, such “experts” cannot go without mentioning studies on “rats,” which don’t prove benefits for humans.
-(I’m happy he said that, because I’d never thought about it)
+(We’re happy he said that, because we’d never thought about it)

-Finally, he makes this excellent conclusion that nootropics probably don’t work.
+Finally, he makes this terrible conclusion that nootropics probably don’t work.

 His ergo: “You could also save your money, put your phone down, and go for a walk.”

 Because going for a walk brings the same benefits as taking nootropics.
 Or does it?